 Car rental: It is possible to rent a car at the airport.

 Airport Taxis: Taxis are available but tend to be costly.

 Facilities: There are banks and ATM facilities, a tourist information centre in the arrivals hall of the airport, as well as restaurants, prayer rooms, shopping facilities, VIP lounges, postal services and a lost and found service.

-Parking: Both open air and covered parking is available at the airport.
+Parking: Parking is available at the airport.